 - About Becoming an Election Worker

-Source: Washoe County Registrar of Voters.
+Sources: Washoe County Registrar of Voters, Nevada Secretary of State.